whiteheaddmark/Observatory-Databases/architecture.md

+<h1 style="text-align: center;">NRAO Data Operations Interfaces</h1>

 # Overview
 NRAO uses internal and external data sources to manage and process radio telescope measurements.
-An increase over time in the number of supported telescopes and varieties of data sources is driving the need to provide a consistent and manageable interface to operational data for a variety of stakeholders.
-This document outlines the known requirements for such an interface and offers a high-level architectural solution.
+An increase over time in the number of supported telescopes and variety of data sources drives the need to provide consistent and manageable interfaces to operational data for various stakeholders.
+This document outlines the known requirements for such interfaces and offers a high-level architectural solution.
 The proposed architecture is intended to support additional detailed design activities prior to development.

+# Approach
+DMS utilizes three architecture designations:
+- Conceptual - The most abstract architecture model, primarily focused on structures, highlights relationships between key concepts (not how they work), contains no implementation details.
+- Logical - This architecture model is broad in scope, can model high and low levels of detail, captures dynamic behavior.
+Does not identify particular technology or environment unless it is advantageous to do so.
+- Physical - This is the least abstract model, detail oriented, includes entities that point to real life software, services, servers, systems, networks, etc.

 # General Requirements
 This section outlines the general requirements.
-Additional requirements analysis would be needed to support detailed design.
+Additional requirements analysis will be needed to support detailed design.

 - The interface and supporting infrastructure will be created and maintained by DMS.
 - The interface and supporting infrastructure must provide remote access to NRAO and non-NRAO data sources.